carla-simulator/carla/Docs/tuto_A_add_map.md

 ---
 ## Create a map with RoadRunner

 RoadRunner is an accessible and powerful software from Vector Zero to create 3D scenes.
-There is a trial version available at their [site](https://www.vectorzero.io/), and an [installation guide][rr_docs].
+Since the release of R2020b (16th September 2020), it has been added to the MATLAB Campus Wide Licenses, so many universities can provide unlimited academic access.
+[Check](https://www.mathworks.com/academia/tah-support-program/eligibility.html) if your university has access.
+Reach out to *automated-driving@mathworks.com* for any question or trouble regarding accessibility.
+Additionally, there is a [trial version](https://es.mathworks.com/products/roadrunner.html) available, and an [installation guide][rr_docs].

 [rr_docs]: https://tracetransit.atlassian.net/wiki/spaces/VS/pages/740622413/Getting+Started